valerieniloinsigh31/FitForWork_v1/README.md

 <p>It gives a list of all of the issues in the code so we can go through these one by one
 control and click on line, takes you to line - code style and linting issues.
-Tells you whee you have imported something and not used it.</p>
+Tells you where you have imported something and not used it.</p>

 <Debugger>